mc-soft/IPScan/README.md

 ## License

-This project is licensed under the GNUv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details

 ## Change Log